andrewbutterfield/smcgen/README.md

 Currently we are looking at *Flash.prism*  - a model of Flash Memory wear-levelling.
 This has parameters, `b`, `p`, `c`, `w` and `MAXDIFF`.
 All but `b` can be changed at simulation/analysis time.
 However changing `b` requires changes to the Prism source.
 The original model uses `b=3`.

-The aim here is:

-1. develop something that rewrites *Flash.prism* as `b` varies.

-2. To generalise this by defining a suitable domain-specific language (DSL).

-The approach will first be to hack a very direct solution that outputs the bits of `b`-independent code as boilerplate, and then adopts simple code generation very tailored to the *Flash.prism* example.
+The first approach wasto hack a very direct solution that outputs the bits of `b`-independent code as boilerplate, and then adopts simple code generation very tailored to the *Flash.prism* example.

+The current aim is to generalise this by much more general purpose functions to describe the various aspects of the model.

 Then we will try to generalise to find out the key code abstractions, to form a Haskell DSL.

 ## Installation